-Refer to Notes 14 and 15 to the consolidated financial statements and the accounting policies set out in Notes 4(g) and 4(h) to the consolidated financial statements.
+Refer to Notes 15 and 14 to the consolidated financial statements and the accounting policies and critical accounting judgement and key sources of estimation uncertainty set out in Notes 4(h), 4(g) and 5(b)(vi) the consolidated financial statements.

-At 31 December 2021, the Group's investment properties, leasehold land and buildings and outlet mall buildings, with the carrying amounts of approximately HKD1,618,066,000, HKD311,467,000 and HKD1,696,062,000, were measured at fair values respectively.
+At 31 December 2022, the Group's investment properties (including investment property in asset classified as held for sale), leasehold land and buildings and outlet mall buildings, with the carrying amounts of approximately HKD1,502,785,000, HKD304,325,000 and HKD1,573,708,000, were measured at fair values respectively.
 The fair values of these assets were classified as level 3 recurring fair value measurements under the definition of HKFRS 13 "Fair Value Measurement" because certain key inputs used for determining the fair values of properties were not largely based on observable market data and involved management significant judgement and high level of estimation uncertainty.